-Where many systems have a rigidly defined fixed hierarchy for facilities, eSSETS configurable Places hierarchy is extremely flexible. eSSETS can serve a single location building, and scale up to support the broad geographical distribution of the facilities of multi-national companies.
+Many CAFM systems have a rigidly defined fixed hierarchy for facilities. eSSETS configurable PLACES hierarchy is extremely flexible.
+We can serve a single location building, and scale up to support the broad geographical distribution of the facilities of multi-national companies.